 While February is designated as Heart Month, it’s important to take care of your heart all year round.
-Here are some tips for doing so from Dartmouth-Hitchcock’s Heart & Vascular Center:
+Here are some tips for doing so from the Heart and Vascular Center at Dartmouth Hitchcock Medical Center:

 - Know your numbers.
 The first step to controlling your risk for heart attack and stroke is to know your numbers.
 Get screened by your primary care provider for high blood pressure, blood sugar and cholesterol.

 - Know the signs of a heart attack.
 The most common heart attack symptoms in men and women is chest pain or discomfort, but there are other signs that women may have including:

 - Back or jaw pain.

 - Lower your blood pressure.
 High blood pressure is a major risk factor for heart attacks and strokes.
 Get your blood pressure checked with your primary care provider.

 - Quit smoking.
 One year after you stop smoking your risk of developing heart disease goes down by half.
 This one action can save your life.